mat7ias/RNCBot/README.md

   - Upcoming Raiden related events, updated regularly (called using /events)
   - Can't be spammed (i.e. deletes previous command+response in favour of the new command+response)
   - A community FAQ
+  - A message self destruct function if /secret is called after a message